 Some emergency plumbing situations are downright impossible to ignore.
-When your toilet starts spouting water up to the ceiling or your kitchen is awash in water, you know you need immediate help from experts.
-When plumbing problems are both obvious and serious, all you can do is hit the water shutoff as stated below, and start sopping up spilled water.
+When your toilet starts spouting water up to the ceiling or your kitchen is awash in water, you know you need immediate help.
+When plumbing problems are both obvious and serious, all you can do is hit the water shutoff, call a plumber, and start sopping up spilled water.
 Many plumbing problems present less of a clear and present danger, though.
 How do you tell the difference between do-it-yourself jobs and damage that requires professional repairs?

 Can You Shut Off The Water?

 When it comes to plumbing, the one act every single homeowner must know how to perform is shutting off the main water supply.
 Being familiar with the location and operation of your water shutoff valve can save you hundreds of dollars in damages if you use it promptly in emergency situations.
 Most modern homes feature multiple shutoff valves.
 In addition to the valve on your main water supply, many of your individual fixtures probably have shutoffs of their own.
 If you familiarize yourself thoroughly with all of your shutoffs, you may be able to isolate a problem fixture without cutting off your water completely.
 This turns an immediate crisis into a less-urgent problem.

 If basic plumbing triage doesn’t stem the flow of water and protect your possessions, you’ll definitely need to call in a professional plumber immediately.
 When you can’t control what’s going on and the situation is rapidly getting worse, you’re definitely better off getting expert help sooner rather than later.
 Stopping a serious plumbing problem before it becomes a catastrophe is well worth the added expense.